harhur/AlgoTrading-Showcase/README.md

 * Resiliency via robust error handling and AWS Auto Scaling Group
 * And the magic behind it all -- a ton of customized, under-the-hood financial analysis using analytics libraries

-## Technologies and skills developed?
+## Technologies and Skills Developed
 * AWS
   * EC2
     * Setting up a Python Virtual Environment and creating a Python executable in a Linux environment